koba04/jsconf-jp-presentation/packages/slide/slides/3-declarative-programming.md

 This is an imperative operation and describes how to update the view, not what the view should be.

-They change the DOM based on the caller DOM objects so the results depend on the caller itself not only the arguments. appendChild appends the argument into the caller view object.
+They change the DOM based on the caller DOM objects so the results depend on the caller itself not only the arguments.
 -->

 # Imperative